Joc Pederson Player Props: Giants vs. Blue Jays

 Blue Jays Pitching Rankings

-- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (107 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 108 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- The Blue Jays are sending Richards (0-1) to the mound for his third start of the season.
+- Bassitt gets the start for the Blue Jays, his 17th of the season.
+He is 7-5 with a 4.32 ERA and 81 strikeouts in 93 2/3 innings pitched.

-- His last appearance was out of the bullpen on Friday when the right-hander tossed 1 2/3 scoreless innings against the Oakland Athletics while allowing only one hit.
+- His most recent appearance was on Friday against the Oakland Athletics, when the righty went five innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.